apache/skywalking-rover/docs/en/setup/examples/cases/profiling-process/readme.md

-# Profiling a Golang/C service on Linux
+# Profiling a Golang/C/Rust service on Linux

 This documentation helps you set up the configuration to find which processes want to be monitored and profiled.

 ## Startup service

-Startup your service in the Linux, and make sure your service already have the symbol data inside the binary file.
+Startup your service in Linux, and make sure your service already has the symbol data inside the binary file.
 So we could locate the stack symbol, It could be checked following these ways:
 1. **objdump**: Using `objdump --syms path/to/service`.
 2. **readelf**: Using `readelf --syms path/to/service`.